 All residents are required to take trash to the dumpsters.
 All trash must be bagged before being placed into its respective location.
 Recycling bins are also available.
-Trash left in hallways, parking areas, or incorrectly disposed of may result in a referral to Student Conduct.
+Trash that is abandoned, left in hallways, parking areas, or incorrectly disposed of may result in a referral to Student Conduct.